kaustav06/Snake-Game-Using-python/README.md

 segments = []

-# Main gameplay loop
 while True:
     wn.update()

-    # Check for collision with the border
     if head.xcor() > 290 or head.xcor() < -290 or head.ycor() > 290 or head.ycor() < -290:
         time.sleep(1)
         head.goto(0, 0)